Aster alpinus: Description

 A. alpinus, an insect sucking its nectar.

 Aster alpinus is a caespitose herbaceous perennial that grows 10–35 cm tall.
 The bloom color may be blue, indigo, violet, white, or pink.
-In the UK this plant has gained the Royal Horticultural Society's Award of Garden Merit.
+In the UK, this plant has gained the Royal Horticultural Society's Award of Garden Merit.
 Leaves are untoothed, lanceolate-spatulate, and basal.
 The Latin specific epithet alpinus means alpine and from high mountains above the timber line.

 Distribution and habitat

-It grows very slowly in clay, silt, loam, silty clay, and sandy clay.
+Aster A. alpinus generally prefers rockier soils.
 Its minimum pH scale is 6 and maximum pH scale is 7.5.
 Flowers are erect, and always solitary.
 Aster alpinus is native to the mountains of Europe such as the Alps and Pyrenees.
-Aster Alpinus is the only true aster growing in North America.
+Aster alpinus is the only true aster growing in North America.
+It's fruits are achenes, topped by white bristles.

-It does better in generally cooler climates.
-Usually it is adapted to clay, silt, loam, silty clay, sandy clay, clay loam, silt loam, sandy loam, silty clay loam and sandy clay loam soils, and prefers low fertility.
-The plant can tolerate only a minimum temperature of −28 °C (−18.4 °F) after the occurrence of cell damage.
-It can survive medium heat of fire and requires at least 90 frost free days for proper growth.

-Ecology

-It is herbaceous and attractive to bees, butterflies, and birds.
+Aster A. alpinus is an herbaceous plant.
+It does better in generally cooler climates, so it's US hardiness zones are 5 to 7.